nsoudee/joystickwake/README.rst

 screen blanker is running, or if one that is running requires a custom wake command (see below).

-If the python3 Xlib package is installed, joystickwake will quit when the desktop session ends.
+If the python3 Xlib package is installed, joystickwake will quit when the X11 desktop session ends.
 Otherwise, it will quit when its parent process exits.
-(This avoids leaving old instances running after the user logs out.)
+(This keeps old instances from persisting after the user logs out, on both X and Wayland.)

 Log messages are written to standard error, which is normally captured by the desktop environment in a file such as ``$HOME/.xsession-errors``.
 At the